SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 }

-Please note that as of SquirrelMail 1.5.2, this function is no longer called at run time and is instead called (actually, just parsed) only once at configuration time.
+Again, please note that as of SquirrelMail 1.5.2, this function is no longer called at run time and is instead called (actually, it is only parsed, never executed) only once at configuration time.
 Thus, the inclusion of any dynamic code (anything except hook registration) here is strongly discouraged.

 Adding functionality